Christian Personal Finance

 That will then pull up this screen…

-Make sure you check the completed listings box.
-This will pull up all of the results for the item that you entered.
-You will probably see some listings that were completed without selling and some that did sell.
 Ideally, each listing of your product would show as sold, but realistically I wouldn’t expect that.
-But skim through and click on the items that did sell and start a list of what prices they sold for.
-Hopefully, there is a decent sized variation between what the items are selling for and what you can purchase them for.
+But skim through and get a feel for how many weren’t selling and see if you can figure out why.
+Were they all priced too high, or are there just way too many people selling that product?
+Hopefully, there is a good variation between what the items are selling for and what you can purchase them for.
 Even if there is, don’t get too excited yet, because there are still lots of other expenses to account for.

 The easier option to test your Ebay market

 What I just showed you is what I did because I didn’t really know there was another option.
 But there is and it is easier and will provide much more information for you.
-Ebay actually has a research area on their site that will basically give you the information we just talked about and a lot more.
-They do charge for it, but currently it is only like $2.99 for a 2-day pass.
-This will be the best $3 you spend.
+Terapeak is a website that makes it easy to get tons of great market research info for Ebay.
+They do charge for it, but they have an all-access free 7-day trial.
+If you are serious about finding a great product to sell, I would check them out.

 5. Estimating other expenses